lamps-wg/lamps-attestation-freshness/draft-ietf-lamps-attestation-freshness.md

 For a Verifier or Relying Party to ensure the freshness of the Evidence, knowing the exact time of its production is crucial.
 Current attestation technologies, like {{TPM20}} and
-{{I-D.tschofenig-rats-psa-token}}, often employ nonces to ensure the freshness of Evidence.
+{{RFC9783}}, often employ nonces to ensure the freshness of Evidence.
 Further details on ensuring Evidence freshness can be found in {{Section 10 of RFC9334}}.

 {{Section 4 of I-D.ietf-lamps-csr-attestation}} provides examples where a CSR contains one or more